pillmuncher/yogic.cs/README.md

 archimedes is mortal and no dog.
 ```
 Note that `jim`, `bob`, `joe` and `ian` are not part of the result of the
 second query because we didn't specify that they are human.
-Also note that
+Also note that the
-the third query doesn't produce any solutions, because in the clause
+third query doesn't produce any solutions, because in the clause `not(dog(x))`
-`not(dog(x))` the variable `x` isn't bound yet, and unbound variables are
+the variable `x` isn't bound yet.
+Unbound variables are implicitely
-implicitely ∀-quantified and we're saying that nothing is a dog, which in the
+∀-quantified and by saying `not(dog(x))` we're saying that nothing is a dog,
-universe we defined is not true.
+which in the universe we defined is not true.

 ## **How it works:**